Integrated Visual Augmentation System

 The Integrated Visual Augmentation System (IVAS) is an augmented reality headset being developed by Anduril Industries and Microsoft for the United States Army.
 It is intended to improve situational awareness by overlaying sensor imagery and other information on the soldier's field of view.
 Originally developed for infantry, it is also being adapted for use by mounted soldiers and aircrew.

-Its development begun in 2018 and is currently undergoing testing.
+Its development began in 2018 and is currently undergoing testing.
 Initially intended to be fielded in 2021, ergonomic and reliability issues have pushed this date back to 2025.
 Soldiers and offices of the Department of Defense and Congress have repeatedly criticized the device and its development process for issues with technology and project management.

 Initially, Microsoft was the sole developer, but in February 2025 it announced that it would partner with Anduril Industries, who will "assume oversight of production, future development of hardware and software, and delivery timelines".

 Design

 IVAS is an augmented reality system based on the Microsoft Hololens 2 headset.
 It intends to provide soldiers with "improved situational awareness, target engagement, and informed decision-making".

 The system consists of a display, a computer known as a "puck", a networked data radio, and three conformal batteries.
 The display can augment the soldier's vision with imagery from thermal imaging and low-light imaging sensors.
 The radio allows data from the soldiers' individual IVAS headsets to be passed among members of the company.